anas-fareedi/AnyRes/README.md

 using python and fastapi
 with micro services and digit or crypto currency for payment due to decentralized and privacy and adding p2p like services in this platform

+## Plastic-Credit
+The adaptation of carbon credit mechanisms to plastic waste is highly innovative and addresses multiple SDGs simultaneously